lhzcode/es10-cn/functions-classes.md

 	await UnaryExpression[?Yield, +Await]
 ```

-> 注 1 await is parsed as an AwaitExpression when the [Await] parameter is present.
-The [Await] parameter is present in the following contexts:
+> 注 1 await 是 parsed as an AwaitExpression when the [Await] parameter 是 present.
+The [Await] parameter 是 present in the following contexts:
 >
 > In an AsyncFunctionBody.
 > In the FormalParameters of an AsyncFunctionDeclaration, AsyncFunctionExpression, AsyncGeneratorDeclaration,
 > or AsyncGeneratorExpression.
-AwaitExpression in this position is a Syntax error via static semantics.
+AwaitExpression in this position 是 a Syntax error via static semantics.
 >
-> When Module is the syntactic goal symbol and the [Await] parameter is absent, await is parsed as a keyword and will be a Syntax error.
-When Script is the syntactic goal symbol, await may be parsed as an identifier when the [Await] parameter is absent.
+> When Module 是 the syntactic goal symbol and the [Await] parameter 是 absent, await 是 parsed as a keyword and will be a Syntax error.
+When Script 是 the syntactic goal symbol, await may be parsed as an identifier when the [Await] parameter 是 absent.
 This includes the following contexts:
 >
 > Anywhere outside of an AsyncFunctionBody or FormalParameters of an AsyncFunctionDeclaration,
 > AsyncFunctionExpression, AsyncGeneratorDeclaration, or AsyncGeneratorExpression.